ApexRMS/stconnect/docs/getting_started.md

 * Select the row for ***stconnect - Connectivity planning for future climate and land-use change***.
 Note that as you select a row, the list of **Templates** available and suggested **File name** for that base package are updated.
 * Select the ***Simple Conn.
 Model*** Template as shown above.
 * Optionally type in a new **File name** for the Library (or accept the default); you can also change the **Folder** containing the file using the **Browse...** button.
+> **Note:** If you intend on using Multiprocessing (recommended) ensure your SyncroSim Library is saved to the C: Drive.
+Saving your library to OneDrive will result in an error when completing a model run.

 When you are ready to create the Library file, click **OK**.
 A new Library will be created and loaded into the Library Explorer.